HK-Transfield/terraform-aws-sso-abac/README.md

 * Check if actions could be a wildcard or if you have to specify the actions.
 For example, could you use `[*]` instead of something like `ec2:ListInstances`.
-* Check if roles have to be given tags manually or if they can be automatically applied whenever a new SSO instance is given.
+* Check if roles have to be given tags manually or if they can be automatically applied whenever a new SSO instance is given. -->

-> **NOTE**
+> **NOTE:**
-> When playing with IAM SSO and Terraform State.
-Always have an admin account
+> When working with IAM Identity Center and Terraform State, always have an admin account
-> assigned to the managedment account outside of Terraform state, in case you
+> assigned to the management account outside of that Terraform State, in case you
 > make the mistake of removing all access.
 If pushing a change altering or
 > going near admin permission sets and the management account push it from
 > another user, or use a use/role with keys.